MichielNoback/datasets/diauxic_growth/Readme.md

 ### The data

-The data were obtained by carefully studying the original publication figure and "reverse engineering" the original measurements..
+The data were obtained by carefully studying the original publication figure and "reverse engineering" the original measurements.
+The x-axis displays elapsed time in hours; the y-axis optical density (OD) in "Klett Units".